sstelfox/belfort/README.md

     correct.
 You steal 2 gold from any 1 player, or 1 gold each from up to 3 different players.

+For the time being I've also chosen to complete ignore the alternate rules for a 2-player game.
+This was a big decision as it can dramatically shift the style and power-bases of play.
+Basically this decision was made due to the complexity of implementing alternate rules and that in-house I generally ignore them anyway.

 ## Installation

     $ gem install belfort